 Welcome to Wheatley Park School

-Heartfelt congratulations to every single Wheatley Park student from the Class of 2022 on achieving superb GCSE and technical award results.
+Sincere congratulations to the Class of 2023 on achieving excellent GCSE and vocational award results.

 Head of Year 11